 If the pituitary gland stops functioning properly, the thyroid gland may not produce the correct amount of thyroid hormone.
 Pituitary tumors or pituitary surgery can affect the function of the pituitary gland, which may then adversely affect the thyroid gland.

-Sheehan's syndrome is a condition that causes damage to the pituitary gland.5 If a woman loses a life-threatening amount of blood or has severe low blood pressure after childbirth then the gland can be damaged, leading it to under-produce pituitary hormones.6
+Sheehan's syndrome is a condition that causes damage to the pituitary gland.
+If a woman loses a life-threatening amount of blood or has severely low blood pressure during/after childbirth, the gland can be damaged, causing it to under-produce pituitary hormones.

 Iodine is needed for the production of the thyroid hormones.
-If the body has too much or too little iodine then this can lead to hypothyroidism, or other complications such as hyperthyroidism and goiter.
+However, the level of iodine must be balanced.
+If the body has too much or too little iodine, hypothyroidism or hyperthyroidism can develop.

 Signs and symptoms